 If there is no response to these efforts, you can try to contact a Pit Bull-friendly shelter or a specialized rescue group in your region to see if they have room for the dog.
 PBRC has a listing of Pit Bull-friendly organizations and animal shelters.
 If you'd like to check one in your region or neighboring states, please go to Rescue Organizations.

-Be advised, it can take months to find the "right" home for a Pit Bull.
-Before you take the responsibility of placing the dog please make sure he/she has a good and stable disposition towards people of all ages.
-People-aggression is not a well tolerated trait with this breed.
+Be advised that it can take months to find the "right" home for a Pit Bull.
+Before you take the responsibility of placing the dog, please make sure he/she has a good and stable disposition towards people of all ages.
+People-aggression is an undesirared trait with this breed.
 The help of a professional trainer or animal behaviorist is recommended if you don't have experience with this.
 You can also refer to PBRC's basic Temperament Evaluation Test.

 You can also call the following numbers for low cost spay/neuter referrals and vouchers: 1-800-248-SPAY or 1-800-321-PETS.
-You can also search for services at www.1888pets911.org.
 Click here for a list of free or low cost spay/neuter programs for Pit Bulls.